MileHacker Logo

 Required Documents

 Possess the proper documents to avert entry complications.
 Your passport must hold validity for at for six months or more beyond your planned entry date into Taiwan.
 Check its expiration date well in advance of your journey.
-Immigration officials often request evidence of a confirmed a ticket out of the country.
+Immigration officials often request evidence of a confirmed proof of departure.

 Essential Items